The Waterfall Methodology for Software Development Project Management

 BAU: Application maintenance and enhancement phase.

-The last phase is Maintenance, and in this stage, the customer interacts with the developed application.
-This is an ongoing phase till the software remains in use.
-This phase takes care of bug fixing or implementation of any changes in the requirements and system enhancements, etc. In the case of the packaged software, this phase covers version upgrades also.
+The last phase is Maintenance, in which the customer interacts with the developed application.
+This is an ongoing phase until the software remains in use.
+This phase takes care of bug fixing or implementing any changes in the requirements and system enhancements, etc. In the case of packaged software, this phase also covers version upgrades.

 • Challenges: Efficiently handling bugs and new feature requests.